Psychotherapy in Pennsylvania

 For people struggling with substance abuse and addiction, psychotherapy can play a critical role during treatment.
 Oftentimes, people develop addictions because of an underlying mental health condition or past traumas that lead to unhealthy coping mechanisms like substance abuse.
 During treatment, psychotherapy can help them to recognize the thoughts and behaviors that may trigger their desire to use substances, and it may uncover undiagnosed or inadequately treated mental health conditions or negative thought patterns and traumas that may be causing or exacerbating their substance use.

-DreamLife Recovery offers varying types of psychotherapy to address the full spectrum of needs that clients may have during treatment.
+DreamLife Recovery in western Pennsylvania offers varying types of psychotherapy to address the full spectrum of needs that clients may have during treatment.
 Each individual may respond differently to the psychotherapy approaches, which is why offering a range of options is important.
 DreamLife Recovery has a team of clinical psychologists and therapists on staff who work closely with clients to determine what types of psychotherapy they may benefit from most during their addiction recovery program, to ensuring that they leave with the tools necessary for maintaining sobriety after treatment.